This course is open to the following categories of students:

 Tutorials: First year bachelor’s students CADS have chosen their preferred language of instruction for tutorials during their application.

-Premaster’s and Exchange students must follow the course entirely in English.
+Minor, premaster’s and exchange students must follow the course entirely in English.

 Exam(s) and assignment(s) are in the same language as tutorials.

 In this course we take a global perspective on the relationships between individuals and society.
 With its emphasis on studying 'modern' society and increasing individualisation, sociology has traditionally been strongly Western-oriented.
 We discuss this Eurocentrism in relation to more inclusive and 'decentralized' approaches.
-In the first part of the course we do that by placing sociological approaches within the broader, colonial histories of Europe in the world.
-The focus here is on the question of how different forms of labour – wage labour and slavery – have influenced social inequality and characteristics of living together.
-We discuss how division of labour and the organization of work has been considered in our social theories.
-The students read original texts by classical authors – e.g. Karl Marx, W.E.B.
-Dubois and Max Weber - and compare the ideas of these sociologists concerning: 1) historical transformations, 2) contrasts between 'modern' and 'traditional' societies, 3) organization and division of labour, 4) colonialism and capitalism, 5) emancipation processes.
+In the first part of the course, we do that by placing sociological approaches within the broader, colonial histories of Europe in the world.
+The focus here is on the question of how different forms of labor – wage labor, slavery work of peasants – have influenced social inequality and characteristics of living together.
+We discuss how division of labor and the organization of work has been considered in our social theories.
+The students read original texts by classical authors – Karl Marx, W.E.B.
+Dubois and Fei Xiaotong - and compare the ideas of these sociologists concerning: 1) historical transformations, 2) contrasts between 'modern' and 'traditional' societies, 3) property relations and division of labor, 4) colonialism and capitalism, 5) social engineering and emancipation processes.

 Providing knowledge about global perspectives on social theories that focus on the areas of tension between individual and society, between intersectionality and identity and between inequality and emancipation.